sdeemer1027/livingduck/README.md

 Project: Living Duck Website

-Description: A website for a fictional company that provides information about ducks and their habitats.
+Description: A website for a fictional company that provides information about ducks and their habitats.nThe main function is about a Virtual Pet Duck you should feed him - pet him - feed him - play with him to keep him healthy and happy

 Features: